 This show, I kveld med Ylvis

-(In The Evening With Ylvis) has run for three seasons on the Norwegian channel TVNorge and also features comedian Calle Hellevang-Larsen.
-(In the second season, he was temporarily replaced by Swedish comedian David Batra due to conflicting obligations to his other comedy group, Raske Menn.)
+(Tonight with Ylvis) is currently in its fourth season on the Norwegian channel TVNorge.
+In addition to the Ylvis brothers, the show also features comedians Magnus Devold and Calle Hellevang-Larsen.
+(In the second season, Calle was temporarily replaced by Swedish comedian David Batra due to conflicting obligations to his other comedy group, Raske Menn.)
 As well as songs and guest interviews, the show includes sketches and pranks like:

 - Radio Taxi: Bård and Vegard improvise personalized songs to scare unsuspecting taxi passengers.

 - Kan dettes brukes som vannskis?
 (Can these be used as water skis?): Exactly What It Says on the Tin